Nicolai-Electronics/esp32-component-rvswd/README.md

 Currently the component only supports and has only been tested on the **CH32V203** microcontroller.

+## Background

+This component has been developed for loading firmware onto the coprocessor of the [Tanmatsu](https://nicolaielectronics.nl/docs/tanmatsu/) dream terminal device for hackers, makers and tech enthousiasts.

 ## License

-This project will be made available under unmodified MIT license starting September of 2025.
-Until then the component is made available under a [modified, extended variant of the MIT license](LICENSE) which explicitly excludes a specific organization from using this component.
+This project is made available under the terms of the [MIT license](LICENSE).